HavingFunLearning/PatientSegmentationCancer/README.md

     Now we can compute the determinate;

     - How?
-    - for a 3x3 Matrix:
+    - For a 3x3 Matrix:

     $$
     \begin{vmatrix}